 - Building a foundation and walls if not utilizing an unfinished space like the attic or basement.

-- Adding an en suite bathroom with ceramic tile floors, a tub or walk-in shower and double-bowl vanity.
+- Adding an ensuite bathroom with ceramic tile floors and a double-bowl vanity.

 - Replacing your bedroom flooring.